1 1/2 lb halibut fillets, skinned,

 1 fresh chilli, seeded and finely chopped,

-a dash of Tabasco,
+a dash of Tabasco, or other hot pepper sauce,

 1 Tbsp. olive oil,